Updated December 17, 2024

 Create your own credit-card-sized collection of emergency contact numbers.
 Include your ICE (In Case of Emergency) contact person(s), financial institutions, consular services, and emergency medical insurance administrator.
 Make several copies and get them laminated.
 Carry one copy in your wallet, another in your phone case, and spread the others throughout your belongings.
 Leave one behind with a stay-at-home family member.
 See How to make a traveller’s emergency contact card in 5 easy steps for more information.

-15. Practise cyber safety
+15. Practise cyber security

 Before logging in to any account from public Wi-Fi, connect your VPN (Virtual Private Network).
 A VPN encrypts your data and masks your IP address, hiding your browsing activity, identity, and location.
 For more information, see 5 Critical reasons why you need a VPN when you travel.